 17. November 2011 – Timbuktu Mali

 A day after the above event, four overland tourists: Dutch, German, Swedish and a South African/Brit were kidnapped from a hotel in Timbuktu in broad daylight.
-The German was shot dead while resisting.
+The wife of the Dutchman managed to hide, but the German was shot dead while resisting.
 More here.
 AQIM claimed responsibility for this and #16 a few weeks later.
 In September 2013 a video of the three as well as what were the remaining four from #12 was posted via a Mauritanian news agency.
-Along with the survivor of #16 taken the day before, these three are currently the longest-held captives in the Sahara.
+In April 2015 the Dutch hostage, Sjaak Rijke (right) was freed by chance during a French military raid on a camp near Tessalit, northern Mali.
+Along with the survivor of #16 taken the day before, the remaining two are currently the longest-held captives in the Sahara.

 18. April 2012 – Timbuktu Mali

 A Swiss missionary was taken by armed gunmen from her house in Timbuktu a week after most foreigners fled the town following Tuareg separatists moving in and taking control (along with the rest of north Mali).
 Following a raid by Ansar al Dine, the main rebel group who took over Timbuktu, just a week later she was freed from her captors and released by Ansar it’s said for €1m ransom.

 A 61-year-old Portuguese-born French citizen was kidnapped in late November in Diema, on the regular road between Mauritania to Bamako.
 Thought to be in the hands of MUJAO (not AQIM).
 More details here.
 News report here.
 In April 2014 his captors reported that he had died.

 20. January 2013 – In Amenas, east Algeria